 Moving To Two-Phase Voting

 There are several risks for governance in the world of DeFi protocols.
-The Lido DAO thinks every day about how to avoid protocol capture and how to improve our governance process.
+Protocol capture and the ongoing need for governance improvements remain significant challenges for DAOs like Lido.

-Among other measures to mitigate threats tracked on the Lido on Ethereum Scorecard, we mentioned the concept of a Timelock as a significant safeguard:
+Among other measures to mitigate threats tracked on the Lido on Ethereum Scorecard, the concept of a Timelock was mentioned as a significant safeguard:

 Currently, there is no timelock between DAO vote finalization and execution.